faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 [MITRE ID: T1548.001](https://attack.mitre.org/techniques/T1548/001/)

 A binary with its SUID bit set, implying that everything run by the programs will be done with that user's privileges.
-If the SUID binary is set with root privilege, anyone that run the binary will have access on the system with the root privilege.
+If the SUID binary is set with root privilege, anyone that runs the binary will have access to the system with the root privilege.
 Below is an example of creating a SUID binary named suid00r.

 	$ Command: